QuickBooks Blog

 eCheck transactions rely on the Automated Clearing House (ACH) system, which facilitates batches of electronic funds transfers (EFTs).
 ACH allows banks to exchange transaction details, communicating what to debit, what to credit, and to whom—all electronically.

-Let’s take a closer look at how eCheck processing plays out step-by-step.
+Let’s take a closer look at how eCheck processing works step by step.

 1. Customers authorize transactions

 The customer authorizes a predetermined amount to be withdrawn from their account.
 You can’t receive funds until the customer approves the transaction.
-Ensure that your banking details are correct to avoid delaying the processing.
+Ensure your banking details are correct to avoid delays in processing.

 2. Funds travel via the ACH network

 The funds are transferred electronically via the ACH network.
 Keep in mind that an ACH transfer is slower than a wire transfer.
-ACH conducts these transfers in batches rather than one by one, so it can take a few days to see money move.
+ACH transfers are processed in batches rather than one by one, so it can take a few days to see the money move.

 3. Funds move to the seller’s account

 The amount is transferred from the payer’s financial institution to the seller’s financial institution.
-Processing times may vary, but eChecks typically take between 24 and 48 hours to verify and three to six business days for funds to be withdrawn and deposited into the respective business checking account
+Processing times may vary, but eChecks typically take 24 to 48 hours to verify and 3 to 6 business days for funds to be deposited into the respective business checking account.

 4. Seller can withdraw funds from their account